 If you’re in the fortunate position of being able to invest your savings in stocks or other securities, then you’ll want to do your research first.
 There are many different companies listed on the stock market that specialize in everything from pharmaceuticals to oil and gas exploration.
+PMS funds are typically designed for high net worth individuals or institutional investors, and are often more customized and hands-on than other types of investment funds.

 But what if you want to do something different?